tanmay-pro/Regex--NFA/README.md

 # Regex--NFA
- Prrogram to convert a given regular expression into its equivalent NFA.
+ Program to convert a given regular expression into its equivalent NFA.